European shares open higher ahead of service-sector data

 Data from the euro zone is expected to show service-sector growth for a second straight month.
 But activity in Spain and Italy is expected to have contracted in August, as increased COVID-19 cases forced them to introduce new curbs.

-In corporate news, Germany’s Siemens Healthineers fell 5% after it issued 2.73 billion euros ($3.22 billion) worth of new shares to help finance its planned takeover of U.S. peer Varian.
+In corporate news, Germany’s Siemens Healthineers (SHLG.DE) fell 5% after it issued 2.73 billion euros ($3.22 billion) worth of new shares to help finance its planned takeover of U.S. peer Varian (VAR.N).

-French drugmaker Sanofi and its British peer GSK rose as they started a clinical trial for a protein-based COVID-19 vaccine candidate.
-(Reporting by Ambar Warrick in Bengaluru; editing by Uttaresh.V)
+French drugmaker Sanofi (SASY.PA) and its British peer GSK (GSK.L) rose as they started a clinical trial for a protein-based COVID-19 vaccine candidate.